AxadjonovOyatillo21/Bookshelf-API/README.md

         "title" - book title
         "rating" - book rating
     ```
-    * Then API responses data which includes:
+    * Then API reutrns data which includes:
     ```
         "books" - all books list,
         "created" - id of new book,